 Sand and Salt Application services near Omaha NE: Deicing is the most common means of removing ice from a customer's facility or residence.
 Deicing is the application of an ice-melting material after ice has formed on the pavement, sidewalk or other traffic area.

-snow or ice event.
+However, you can apply salt or an alternative deicing product prior to the snow or ice event.
 This technique is called anti-icing and it has grown in popularity, especially among contractors using liquid deicing materials.

-unless moisture is introduced and comes in contact with the granular rock salt.
+Salt, sitting on the paved surface is inert unless moisture is introduced and comes in contact with the granular rock salt.
 Once it starts to snow, the moisture causes the salt to dissolve into solution.
 The resulting salt brine prevents ice and snow from bonding with the pavement surface.
 Since no bonding takes place, once plowing operations commence the snow or slush is easily removed.
 This leaves a cleaner surface than if you plow the site after the snow and ice has bonded to the pavement.

 The nice thing is you can achieve this result by using only one-third the amount of product required for traditional deicing.
-If it does not continue to snow after completion of plowing operations, there is often no need to reapply salt to the
+If it does not continue to snow after completion of plowing operations, there is often no need to reapply salt to the cleared surface.
+If an additional application of salt is required, desired results can be achieved with considerably less material than you would have needed had you not been proactive.

-pre-salting program in place.
+All things considered, the astute contractor can actually use half the normal amount of salt by having a pre-salting program in place.
 Most contractors who pre-salt also make a very light application of salt after the plowing has been completed.

 How much is enough?

-pre-salting program can conserve salt usage in the long run.
+Establishing a pre-salting program can conserve salt usage in the long run.
 When discussion occurs about the use of rock salt (sodium chloride) and its distribution to the pavement surface, there are always arguments as to how much product needs to be applied to the pavement surface to achieve the desired results.

-light-icing situation, 200 to 250 lbs. of rock salt per acre is all that is required to reduce a light accumulation of ice to water at approximately 28 degrees F. Under these conditions, the melting process will take 45 to 60 minutes to complete.
+Various DOT studies indicate that in a light-icing situation, 200 to 250 lbs. of rock salt per acre is all that is required to reduce a light accumulation of ice to water at approximately 28 degrees F. Under these conditions, the melting process will take 45 to 60 minutes to complete.
 A heavy accumulation of ice may require as much as 350 lbs. of rock salt per acre.
 This may seem absurdly low, but these low application levels are attainable.

 In fact, recent studies indicate as little as 75 lbs. of rock salt will address a light icing on 1 acre of pavement.
-Unfortunately for contractors, the V-box, slide-in spreaders can only be calibrated down to about 300 lbs.
+Unfortunately for contractors, the V-box, slide-in spreaders can only be calibrated down to about 300 lbs. per-acre distribution.
+There are spreaders on the market that can go as low as 75 lbs. per acre, but the cost of these units is well over $50,000.

 WE RECOMMEND OUR SISTER COMPANIES NEAR OMAHA NEBRASKA 68106 FOR ALL YOUR BUSINESS AND HOUSEHOLD SERVICES NEEDS